JasonQorbin/bookstore-crud/README.md

 The project is built to connect to a MYSQL database but could easily be configured to use MariaDB also.

-This was a ootcamp exercise that I'm keeping to serve as a model for CRUD appps I want to make in the future.
+This was a bootcamp exercise that I'm keeping to serve as a model for CRUD appps I want to make in the future.
 I also hope this can serve as a nice instructionaal example to others.

 ## How to run the app